CodePawfect/clock-in-frontend/README.md

 🕥 **Clock:In** is a work time management application for employees and employers.

 **⚠️ NOTE: This project is currently under development and should be considered alpha/experimental.
-Use at your own risk!
-APIs may change frequently without notice. ⚠️**
+Use at your own risk! ⚠️**

 ## ✨ Features